gitlabhq/gitlabhq/doc/administration/operations/speed_up_ssh.md

 Again, confirm that SSH is working by removing your user's SSH key in the UI, adding a new one, and attempting to pull a repo.

 Then you can backup and delete your `authorized_keys` file for best performance.

+## How to go back to using the `authorized_keys` file

+This is a brief overview.
+Please refer to the above instructions for more context.

+1. Rebuild the `authorized_keys` file.
+See https://docs.gitlab.com/ce/administration/raketasks/maintenance.html#rebuild-authorized_keys-file
+1. Enable writes to the `authorized_keys` file
+1. Remove the `AuthorizedKeysCommand` lines from `/etc/ssh/sshd_config`
+1. Reload the SSHD service
+1. Remove the `/opt/gitlab-shell/authorized_keys` file